-Glaucoma is a very common eye condition often called the silent thief of sight as it has no symptoms until it is well established, often creeping up and stealing your sight before you are even aware there is a problem.
+Glaucoma is a very common eye condition, and is often called the silent thief of sight as it has no symptoms until it is well established, often creeping up and stealing your sight before you are even aware there is a problem.
 When symptoms do become noticeable, it's usually only when significant loss of vision (up to 40%) has occurred.
-It's therefore especially important that everyone at risk understands the need for regular advanced glaucoma eye examinations which can detect the condition long before you notice it and stop you needlessly losing your sight.
+It's therefore especially important that everyone at risk understands the need for regular advanced glaucoma eye examinations which can detect the condition 8 years before standard tests and long before you notice symptoms therefore stopping you needlessly losing your sight.

-Glaucoma is a leading cause of blindness in the world - Primary Open Angle Glaucoma.
+Glaucoma is a major cause of blindness in the world - Primary Open Angle Glaucoma.
 (POAG) being the most common form.

 You do NOT need to have a family history of glaucoma to develop the condition. (although a strong family history does increase your risk)

 The prevalence increases with age.
 Approximately 2% of the population have glaucoma.
 It is estimated that by 80 years old as many as one in ten people may have the condition (although a significant proportion are undiagnosed).